Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Experimental results

-\paragraph{2) ER and SATLIB Benchmark Results:} Here, we present the results of \quantns, along with the other considered baselines using the SATLIB (Table~\ref{subtbl:satlib_results}) and ER (Table~\ref{subtbl:er_results}) benchmarks in terms of average MIS size over the graphs in the dataset and the total sequential run-time required to obtain the results for all the graphs.
-We note that the results of the learning-based methods are sourced from \cite{sun2023difusco}.
+Here, we present the results of pCQO-MIS alongside the considered baselines, using the SATLIB and ER benchmarks.
+These results are measured in terms of average MIS size across the graphs in the dataset and the total sequential run-time (in minutes) required to obtain the results for all the graphs.
+Results are given in Table~\ref{tbl:main_results}, where the last 4 rows show the pCQO-MIS results for different run-times.
+We note that the ER results from the exact solvers are limited to 30 seconds per graph to ensure total run-times that are comparable to those of other methods.
 In what follows, we provide observations on these results.

 \begin{itemize}[leftmargin=*]